TV Snippets: Salman To Judge Nach Baliye With Ex-Sangeeta; Raveena’s Cousin Kiran Rathod In BB 13!

 The source further added, "The show has an interesting format this time - it is not just about couples but ex-couples too coming under the same roof; exes who have moved on with their lives and are friends today, and he and Sangeeta have remained on good terms.
 They are good friends and sometimes even work out together at the gym.
 Sangeeta is often spotted at most of Salman's family events and is extremely close to the Khandaan."

-Will He Reveal Why He Broke-up With Sangeeta on Nach?
+Will He Reveal Why He Broke Up With Sangeeta on Nach?

 "Interestingly, Salman himself in the latest NB 9 teaser, promised to reveal all his relationship secrets on the show.
 While the other women he has dated are married, Sangeeta is the only person, who has maintained amicable relations with him and both are single.
 Will Salman and Sangeeta finally reveal what happened between them and why they broke up - only the show can tell!"